dortania/OpenCore-Post-Install/universal/memory.md

 * [dmidecode](https://github.com/acidanthera/dmidecode/releases)
   * Tool used for extracting SMBIOS info in macOS

-Here is a premade file which has properties already set out for you, one you open it you should see the following:
+Below is an image of the premade file (CustomMemory.plist above) which has properties already set out for you, one you open it you should see the following:

 ![](../images/post-install/memory-md/CustomMemory-open.png)

-From here we see may properties, lets try to break it down:
+From here we see many properties, lets try to break it down:

 * [DataWidth](#datawidth)
 * [ErrorCorrection](#errorcorrection)